 Drinking becomes a ritual, a routine followed without thinking.

-The numbers give the impression of control, but the goal is the opposite—losing track, numbing out, and escaping reality.
+The numbers give the impression of control, but the goal is the opposite: to lose track, numb out, and escape reality.

 Chorus: Desperate Escape